kemunpus/PotdWall/README.md

 Simple light-weight Chrome app that shows a beautiful 'Photo of the day' as the desktop wallpaper.

-Currently, Wikimedia Commons 'Picture of the day', "NASA 'Astronomy Picture of the day' and National Geographic 'Photo of the day' are supported.
+Currently, Wikimedia Commons 'Picture of the day', "NASA 'Astronomy Picture of the day' and National Geographic 'Photo of the day' are supported.Currently, Wikimedia Commons 'Picture of the day', "NASA 'Astronomy Picture of the day', National Geographic 'Photo of the day' and Bing 'Photo of the day' are supported.

 No ads, harmful behavior, and unnecessary network accesses.
 Very small and clean program that discloses all source codes as the open source project.
 Please visit <https://github.com/kemunpus/PotdWall> for more details.